 - Your update status will appear.
 Follow any steps on the screen.

 - On your phone, open the Google Play Store app .

 - Apps with available updates are labeled "Update."

 - If an update is available, tap Update.

 - If more updates are available, tap Update all.

 Contact your device manufacturer

-If you still have trouble, visit your operator or manufacturer support site.
+If you still have trouble, visit your carrier or manufacturer support site.